 BABs were created by the American Recovery and Reinvestment Act of 2009 (ARRA).
-The volume of BABs was not limited and the purpose was constrained only by the requirement that "the interest on such obligation would (but for this section) be excludible from gross income under section 103."
-Thus, BABs could have been issued for any purpose that would have been eligible for traditional tax-exempt bond financing other than private activity bonds, thus they did not allow for private sector participation (unlike PABs).
+53 The volume of BABs was not limited (unlike qualified Private Activity Bonds) and the purpose was constrained only by the requirement that "the interest on such obligation would (but for this section) be excludible from gross income under section 103."
+54 Thus, BABs could have been issued for any purpose that would have been eligible for traditional tax-exempt bond financing other than private activity bonds, thus they did not allow for private sector participation (unlike PABs).
 The authority to issue BABs expired on December 31, 2010.